abramie/web_page_download/README.md

 # web_page_download
-Python script for downloading webnovel from boxnovel.com
+Python script for downloading webnovel from boxnovel.com as epub